Buyers' guide to gift cards: 5 questions to ask before buying

 A major benefit of virtual cards is immediacy.
 Last-minute shoppers are no longer obligated to wait for a gift card to arrive in the mail or pay for expedited shipping.
 They can purchase and email their gift within 24 hours -- or print it out and slip it into a greeting card.

 Solution: Check out retailers' websites to see if they offer virtual gift cards, but be sure to read their rules as well.

 5. Can I save the recipient some money, too?

-Solution: Scour the fine print and steer clear of too-high dormancy fees and too-soon expiration dates.
+Solution: Scour the fine print.
 The recipient of your gift card will thank you.

 See related: How to replace a lost or stolen gift card 13 ways to get gift cards for less